Yelp/elastalert/docs/source/recipes/adding_rules.rst

     alert:
     - debug

-ElastAlert will attempt to import the alert with ``from elastalert_modules.my_rules import AwesomeNewAlerter``.
+ElastAlert will attempt to import the rule with ``from elastalert_modules.my_rules import AwesomeRule``.
 This means that the folder must be in a location where it can be imported as a Python module.

 An alert from this rule will look something like::